barumau/panlingue/eng/201_dunia_lexe.md

 Yes. → Select the word from languages that are important in that region or culture.
 No. → Use the following word selection method.

-1. Collect translations for a given word in the 12 languages or language teams that are listed below by using electronic or printed dictionaries, Wiktionary, Google Translate, or some other tool.
+1. Collect translations for a given word in the 21 languages that were listed in the previous chapter by using electronic or printed or electronic dictionaries, Wiktionary, reliable machine translation, or some other tool.
 2. Identify groups of similar words.
     - Similar words can be historically related
     - or they can sound alike by coincidence.